Rajspeaks/Machine-Learning-Approach-to-English-POS-Tagging-using-NLTK/README.md

 6. Applied POS Tagging from NLTK to tokenize & categorizing each of the English Word into different Parts of Speech tags.

 ## Tools & Library requirements:
-1.Google Colab/Jupyter
+1. Google Colab/Jupyter Notebook
+2. Language: Python
-2. NLTK Library
+3. NLTK Library

 ### Mentor
 Prof. Sandipan Ganguly, HIT-K